seanoliver/theragpt-app/docs/prd.md

 4. Core User Story

-“As someone who wants to feel anchored each morning, I want an app that presents me with affirmations I’ve refined over time, so I can reconnect with who I am—and mark the ones that resonate most in the moment.”
+"As someone who wants to feel anchored each morning, I want an app that presents me with affirmations I've refined over time, so I can reconnect with who I am—and mark the ones that resonate most in the moment."

 ⸻